agorelik2/project_uread/README.md

 - 'search' page can be accessed through the navigation bar or from the 'books' page.
 Search page allows user to search on a book via Google Books API by either directly typing the title into the search box or it can pre-fill the search box with a book title if accessed through the link on the books page.
 When presented with the search results, user can click on 'Save to Favorites' button to save a book, or 'Recommend a Book' link that will redirect him to the recommendations page (books) and prefill the recommendation form with book's title and author.

 - 'reviews' page can be accessed by used clicking on the book's title on the recommendations (books) page.
-On the reviews page, user can enter his own review or read the reviews for the book created by other users.
+On the reviews page, user can enter his own review or read the reviews for the same book written by other users.

-- 'favorites' page can be accessed through the navigation bar, and displays all the books previously saved
+- 'favorites' page can be accessed through the navigation bar, and displays all the books previously saved, and it has a link to google (user has to click on the image for the book)

 ## Database